Zoo Licenced and Garda Vetted

 Dave takes individual classes or groups of around 30 students and explains how the animals hunt, how they perceive the world, how they use their senses, what they eat, how they eat and how they catch their prey.
 The students then have the unique experience of handling and touching crocodile’s tarantulas, scorpion’s, snakes and large lizards.

 Q. Is it safe?

-Absolutely!
-Dave has many years of experience with the public handling animals and uses only captive bred animals which further assure their passivity.
+A. Absolutely!
+Dave has many years of experience with the public handling animals and uses only captive-bred animals which further assure their passivity.
 No risks are taken.

 Q. What ages is the show suitable for?

-All ages are catered for, from pre schools right through post primary and on.
+A. All ages are catered for, from preschools right through post-primary and on.
 Dave adjusts the show to suit the age groups.

 Q. Is the show more suited to boys than girls?

-It is a common myth that girls are more nervous of these creatures but in fact in most cases they become as involved in the interaction with the creatures.
+A. It is a common myth that girls are more nervous about these creatures, but in fact, in most cases, they become as involved in the interaction with the creatures.

 Q. Spiders and snakes in my school, do I really want that?

-Irrational phobias are developed through childhood and come to full fruition in adult hood, by exposing kids before they develop fears they can then appreciate how wonderful the animals really are.
+A. Irrational phobias are developed through childhood and come to full fruition in adulthood, by exposing kids before they develop fears they can then appreciate how wonderful the animals are.

 CALMAST’S Science Week slithers to a great success!